Changing the world is delicious

 As part of the Paulig Group, we are committed to Paulig’s sustainability approach and long-term ambitions, including the science-based climate targets.
 Paulig’s goal is to reduce the greenhouse gas emissions from own operations by 80% and from the value chain by 50% by 2030.
 A better understanding of the climate impact of our products is an important step on our sustainability journey towards even lower climate impact.

-In 2020, by switching to using 100% renewable wind power at our factory in Järvenpää, Finland we reduced emissions from our own production by 96% year-over-year!
+In 2020, by switching to using 100% renewable wind power at the Gold&Green factory in Järvenpää, Finland we reduced emissions from our own production by 96%!
 The remaining emissions from steam production, refrigerant leaks and generated waste have been offset by funding third-party verified forest conservation and reforestation projects so we are happy to tell you that from May 2021 our factory has been carbon neutral!

 JOIN THE DELICIOUS PLANT-BASED REVOLUTION